AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 The **id** attribute is not mandatory, but is important.
 It is used whenever you want to reference a view, such as in a RelativeLayout, or if you want something to happen when you click on it.
 Think of it like giving your view a unique name you can call it.

-> In pairs, have the students add width, height, and id attributes to the button that was used as an example before.
+> Instructor Note: In pairs, have the students add width, height, and id attributes to the button that was used as an example before.

 > Check: If I were to define an ImageView, what attributes would I be required to define?